NEVER REMOVE UNHATCHED EGGS FROM A NEST UNLESS YOU ARE ABSOLUTELY 150% SURE THE NEST IS ABANDONED, OR ALL OTHER EGGS HATCHED OVER THREE DAYS EARLIER.

 Most birds lay one egg a day.
 They don't start incubating the eggs until they lay the last (or in some species, the next to last) egg.
 This helps ensure the eggs all hatch together.
 So just because you don't see adults around doesn't mean the nest is abandoned.

 The mother may still be incubating the eggs.
 The length of time it takes for eggs to hatch after incubation begins depends on the species and temperatures.
-For bluebirds, it usually takes about 12-14 days from the date the last egg was laid.
+For bluebirds, it USUALLY takes about 12-14 days from the date the last egg was laid.
 Different species have different incubation periods, which can vary within a species due to temperature inside the nestbox.
+For example, it may take longer if the weather is cold - or the female may even wait to begin incubation until temperatures warm up.
 See the typical nesting timetable for the species of interest.

 Depending on when incubation begins (on the last, or next to last egg), eggs in the same nest can hatch a day or several days apart.